�

 A: Mg, Ti B: Ni |

-Note: Mischmetal is a naturally occurring mixture
+Note:� Mischmetal is a naturally occurring mixture of �rare earth� elements and other metals.

-use either an AB2 or an AB5 metal hydride alloy for the
+The Cobasys NiMH batteries use either an AB2 or an AB5 metal hydride alloy for the negative electrode.� The reactions for the negative electrode can be written as:

 The NiMH

-The combined whole cell reaction can be written as:
+The complete cell is represented schematically in Figure 4 below.� The combined whole cell reaction can be written as:

-Figure 4.
-The NiMH
+Figure 4.� The NiMH cell

 Charge and Discharge Characteristics